 The participants had positive attitudes towards the MFH initiative.
 The results show that obstetricians and midwives who are working in hospitals using the MFH initiative had a high level of satisfaction.
 According to the positive opinions of the participants and the factors, such as supporting the process with in-service training and improvements in physical conditions, it can be observed that the MFH initiative is successfully implemented and contributes to maternal services.

+The proprietary code of the Ethics Committee was 20.478.486-10 (16.12.2017).
 We would like to thank all midwives and obstetricians who participated in this study and Manisa Provincial Health Directorate authorities for their permissions that made this study possible.

 Conflicts of interest